-This table provides information on each option (including stock appreciation rights or SARs) and stock (including restricted stock units (RSUs) and performance restricted stock units (PSUs) award held by each Named Executive Officer at December 31, 2015.
-All performance criteria associated with these awards (except for the 2015 PSU award (see footnote 4)) were fully satisfied as of December 31, 2015, and the award is fixed.
-The market value of the stock awards is based on the closing price of our Common Stock on the New York Stock Exchange on December 31, 2015, which was \$90.70.
-Upon exercise of, or release of restrictions on, these awards, the number of shares ultimately issued to each executive will be reduced by the number of shares withheld by Gartner for tax withholding purposes and/or as payment of exercise price in the case of options and SARs.
+This table provides information on each option (including SARs) and stock (including RSUs and PSUs) award held by each NEO at December 31, 2017.
+All performance criteria associated with these awards (except for the 2017 PSU award (see footnote 4)) were fully satisfied as of December 31, 2017, and the award is fixed.
+The market value of the stock awards is based on the closing price of our Common Stock on the New York Stock Exchange on December 29, 2017 (the last business day of the year), which was \$123.15.
+Upon exercise of, or release of restrictions on, these awards, the number of shares ultimately issued to each executive will be reduced by the number of shares withheld by Gartner for tax withholding purposes and/or as payment of the exercise price in the case of options and SARs.